skyyyyyy0/Portfolio/README.md

 - **Projects**: Real-world data science projects with detailed case studies
 - **Skills**: Technical proficiencies in machine learning, statistical analysis, and data visualization
 - **Education**: Academic background and continuous learning journey
-- **Experience**: Professional experience and achievements in the field
 - **Contact**: Easy ways to connect and collaborate

 ## 🚀 Tech Stack